tuanna-hsp/kanji-handwriting-swift/INTERGRATE_TO_EXISTING_PROJECT.md

-## Intergrate Zinnia to an existing project
+## Integrate Zinnia to an existing project

 #### 1. Download the [ZinnaCocoaTouch](https://github.com/shinjukunian/iOS-Zinnia-Japanese-Handwriting-Input) library.
 and put it somewhere in your working directory.